APSL/field-service/fieldservice_vehicle_stock/README.rst

 This module is an add-on for the Field Service application in Odoo.
 It allows you to establish stock locations for field service vehicles and process stock moves with field service vehicles.

+In field service operations, the general flow of inventory is as follows:
+Stock Location -> Vehicle Location -> Customer Location

+Initially there is a demand for product in the Customer Location, but we are not sure which field service vehicle needs to load that product until a field service order and vehicle is planned.

+This module will automatically update pickings linked to field service orders so that inventory is moved to the proper vehicle storage locations.

 **Table of contents**